paulodowd/EMATM0054_22-23/README.md

 ## Core Labsheets (Assessment 1)

+It is recommended you read through all Labsheets before you start, and then decide on which areas you need to focus on.
+If you have prior experience programming, there may be areas you can skip.

 Start Here: <a href="https://github.com/paulodowd/EMATM0054_22-23/blob/main/Labsheets/Core/L0_Troubleshooting.md"> FAQ / Trouble Shooting</a><br>

 |  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;            | Labsheet Title | Estimated Time | Description |